-- Requires owners and managers of retail fuel pumps in this state to affix or install one or more security measures on each fuel pump which restrict the unauthorized access of customer payment card information. - Increases the penalty for the offense of unlawfully conveying and fraudulently obtaining fuel from an unranked third degree felony to a second degree felony ranked as a Level 5 offense on the Offense Severity Ranking Chart (OSRC). - Reduces the number of counterfeit credit cards or related specified documents required to constitute second degree felony trafficking from 10 to five and ranks this felony as a Level 5 offense on the OSRC. - Creates a second degree felony ranked as a Level 5 offense on the OSRC for the offense of possessing five or more counterfeit credit cards or related specified documents.
+- requires owners and managers of retail fuel pumps in this state to affix or install one or more security measures on each fuel pump which restrict the unauthorized access of customer payment card information; - increases the penalty for the offense of unlawfully conveying and fraudulently obtaining fuel from an unranked third degree felony to a second degree felony ranked as a Level 5 offense on the Offense Severity Ranking Chart (OSRC); - makes the possession of, in addition to the trafficking of, counterfeit credit cards or related documents a prohibited offense; and - reduces the number of counterfeit credit cards or related documents required to constitute a trafficking or possession offense from 10 to five and creates a tiered penalty scheme that makes it: - a second degree felony, ranked at Level 5 on the OSRC, to unlawfully traffic or possess five to 14 counterfeit credit cards or related documents: - a second degree felony, ranked at Level 7 on the OSRC, to unlawfully traffic or possess 15 to 49 counterfeit credit cards or related documents; and - a felony of the first degree ranked at Level 8 on the OSRC, to unlawfully traffic or possess 50 or more counterfeit credit cards or related documents.

-On January 5, 2016, the Criminal Justice Impact Conference determined that this bill will have an insignificant impact on state prison beds (i.e., will increase the number of prison beds needed by less than 10).
+A projected estimate by the Criminal Justice Impact Conference indicates the bill will have a positive indeterminate impact on state prison beds.
 The bill may also increase the need for local jail beds and have a minimal fiscal impact on the owners and managers of retail petroleum fuel pumps.
-Please see "Fiscal Analysis & Economic Impact Statement."
+Please see "Fiscal Analysis & Economic Impact Statement," infra.